facetious (adjective)§

 If someone is a fixer, he or she is the sort of person who solves problems and gets things done.
 A person who makes arrangements, especially by underhand or illegal means.
 A person who pays bribes or uses personal influence to manipulate results, as in keeping others from being punished for illegal acts.
 A person who arranges matters in advance through bribery or influence.
 (CDC)

 Note: I see no reason why a fixer needs to deploy illegal or illicit methods.
 There is a famous story Howard Schultz tells about how Bill Gates, Sr. helped save his purchase of Starbucks.
 Gates was Schultz's fixer.
 Experience, contacts, reputation, money, intelligence, business savvy, common sense, and yes, sometimes sheer power, are the true tools of a fixer.
 I am not saying that the dishonest kind do not exist.
 I am merely pointing out that they are not the only kind.
 Further, Gates, Sr. was an attorney, and a good fixer is skilled at keeping you out of court.
-Because so often, if it gets to court, you've already lost.
+Because so often, if it gets to court, you have already lost.
+Here is Grok on the question.

 The state of being unchanging or permanent.
 (NOA)